 - Develop a network of contacts within the profession

 Below you will find some instructions relating to the activity mentioned above to enable you to adapt this activity for your subject area.
 This is split into three sections for your convenience: preparing the activity, running the activity and related resources.
 Feel free to let the digital education team know how you have adapted this activity.

 Preparing the Activity

 - Ensure students know what is expected of them, and what to bring to the session.
 E.g., examples of their work – and in what format (a Word file on a USB stick, for instance), if the objective is to have students submit their work to experts external to the University).
 Questions can be gathered in advance to help the expert and the students understand what is expected.

 - Set up a ‘classroom’ in Collaborate Ultra/Teams, ensuring that all information required (e.g., start and end times, date, participants and their email addresses) is properly entered and checked.
 If required, help in doing this can be provided by the Digital Education team.

 - Issue invitations to all participants (including the required link to join the webinar).

 Below is one example of how this activity can be used with students.

-- Start collaborate session (earlier than session) to ensure that the expert can connect and present
+- Start the session (earlier than the scheduled time) to ensure that the expert can connect and present.

 - Use the chat facility to capture key points, and to ask or answer questions.

-- In this instance, students present their work one at a time (uploading files to Collaborate Ultra as they go) so that the rapporteurs can discuss and provide commentary to students.
+- In this instance, students present their work one at a time (uploading files to the session chat or VLE as they go) so that the rapporteurs can discuss and provide commentary to students.